 Patient Simulators Provide Realistic Learning Experiences

-What is High Fidelity Patient Simulation?
+What is Patient Simulation?

-The simulators have realistic features, such as:
+Our wireless adult, pediatric, obstetric and neonatal simulators have realistic features such as:

-- Blinking eyes with pupils that react to light
+Blinking eyes with pupils that react to light

-- Chests that rise and fall with respirations
+Chests that rise and fall with respirations

-- The ability to cry, drool and bleed
+Ability to cry, drool and bleed

 Benefits of Working with Simulators